cap-js/docs/guides/deployment/microservices.md

 └─ package.json
 ```

 The `shared-db` module is simply another CAP project, with only db content.
-The dependencies are installed via npm, so it is still possible to install via an npm registry if used outside of the monorepo setup.
+The dependencies are installed via NPM, so it is still possible to install via an NPM registry if used outside of the monorepo setup.

 The db model could also be collected on root level instead of creating a separate `shared-db` module.
-When collecting on root level, the `cds build --ws` option can be used to collect the models of all npm workspaces.
+When collecting on root level, the `cds build --ws` option can be used to collect the models of all NPM workspaces.

 :::

-### Deployment as separate mta
+### Deployment as Separate MTA

-In a setup with multiple deployment units, we can add the `shared-db` project as its own mta deployment:
+In a setup with multiple deployment units, we can add the `shared-db` project as its own MTA deployment:

 ```sh
 cds add mta